 The advantages of propane cooking include several items:

-- First, you don’t need to search or buy the wood for firing the griddle.
+- First, you don’t need to search or buy the wood for firing the griddle;

-- The flat metal surface of the griddle has got a special grease catcher for taking the grease away while cooking, so you wouldn’t need to do a lot of cleaning afterward.
+- The flat metal surface of the griddle has got a special grease catcher for taking the grease away while cooking, so you wouldn’t need to do a lot of cleaning afterward;

-- Propane or gas cooking is thought to bring much less cancerous to the meat, fish and other dishes.
+- Propane or gas cooking is thought to bring much less cancerous to the meat, fish, and other dishes.
 It was studied and discovered by scientists.
 Yes, you will get less smoked meat on such a griddle, for instance, but it is healthier for your organism in the end.

 So, if you are camping, get up in the morning, make some coffee and start frying pancakes or eggs for your family or friends, you all will be happy and eating the freshly made breakfast in several minutes, surrounded by the fresh air, singing birds and an incredible green forest.

 A gas griddle is the most comfortable tool for preparing various kinds of foods outdoors.
-You might cook vegetables, steaks, meat, fish, ribs, eggs and pancakes there, and all this may be made with little touches of the vegetable or olive oil (any oil to your taste).
+You might cook vegetables, steaks, meat, fish, ribs, eggs, and pancakes there, and all this may be made with little touches of the vegetable or olive oil (any oil to your taste).
 Thus, you don’t need a lot of fat or oil for frying on the griddle, but you get the freshly cooked meals with the taste of the fresh air.
-You must have noticed that the food made outdoors tastes much more delicious and appetizing that the one cooked indoors.
-For making a gas griddle ready, you need to take a tank with gas and attach it to the griddle, make the griddle clean, turn it on and start frying and sizzling on your cooking spot.
+You must have noticed that the food made outdoors tastes much more delicious and appetizing than the one cooked indoors.
+For making a gas griddle ready, you need to take a tank with gas and attach it to the griddle, make the griddle clean, turn it on, and start frying and sizzling on your cooking spot.
 The griddles are normally level and the heat is spread evenly under the flat metal surface of it.
 You just turn the burner or burners on and that’s it.
 You are cooking your meals.